mongodb/docs-hapley/frontend/README.md

 $ npm run serve
 ```

+You can read more about the Gatsby build process [here](https://www.gatsbyjs.com/docs/conceptual/overview-of-the-gatsby-build-process/).

 ### Containerized Development with Docker

+To take advantage of Gatsby development features such as hot reloading, please use `npm run develop`.
+Although you can configure hot reloading with Docker development via volumes, we leverage Docker for our production environment.
+Therefore, you should only use Docker locally when attempting to replicate the production environment.

-If you'd like to develop locally using Docker, ensure that you have Docker installed on your machine.
+If you'd like to develop locally using Docker, first ensure that you have Docker installed on your machine.
 You can download and install Docker [here](https://docs.docker.com/get-docker/).

-Once Docker is installed, you can launch the frontend two ways:
+Once Docker is installed, run `npm run clean` to ensure you've removed `.cache` and `public` directories.
+Building an image without clearing the cache will result in a compilation error at the `npm run build` stage.
+You can launch the frontend two ways:

 1. With `docker build` and `docker run`: In the `frontend` directory, you can run:

 ```
-docker build -f Dockerfile.dev -t hapleyfrontend ./ docker run -p 3000:3000/tcp -v $PWD/src:/app/src hapleyfrontend:latest
+docker build -t hapleyfrontend ./ docker run -p 3000:3000/tcp hapleyfrontend:latest
 ```

 2. With `docker compose`: In the project root, you can run:

 ```
-docker compose -f docker-compose.yml build docker compose -f docker-compose.yml up
+docker compose build
+docker compose up
 ```

 `docker compose` allows you to launch multiple services simultaneously (i.e. both `frontend` and `backend`).

+TODO: conslidate Docker compose instructions once implemented for backend service

 ## Testing